A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 Not to mention, if your storage units are truly portable, your property tax bill will be MUCH lower, because it's essentially like parking several trailers on an unimproved vacant lot (the storage units are effectively equipment, not improvements to the land itself).
 This allows you to simply pay the property taxes on the land itself, saving you from having to pay taxes on a much more expensive piece of commercial real estate.

-Now, one of the major questions I have with is how it affects the resale value of the facility in the future.
+Now, one of the major questions I have is how it affects the resale value of the facility in the future.

 Does the fact that these portable units aren't attached to the ground negatively impact the overall value of the property if you were to ever resale or is the value of the facility truly solely-based on the income it produces (so it doesn't matter)?
 This is one of the questions I'll be asking at the live event.